CameronOConrad/cybersecurity-home-lab/README.md

 ## Evidence
 ### Screenshots in the screenshots folder show:
--IP configuration on both systems
+- IP configuration on both systems
--Successful network communication
+- Successful network communication
--Nmap scan results
+- Nmap scan results
--Windows firewall logs showing blocked connections
+- Windows firewall logs showing blocked connections

 ## What I Learned
--How virtual machine networking works
+- How virtual machine networking works
--How to identify suspicious activity in logs
+- How to identify suspicious activity in logs
--That security logging must be enabled to detect attacks -How to document technical work clearly
+- That security logging must be enabled to detect attacks
+- How to document technical work clearly

 **Example Command:**
 ```bash